This form is used by car park occupants requesting, or who have previously requested, exemptions from the Congestion Levy.

 The parking space must be used exclusively by any of the following:

-- Clients, patients or consultants of the person providing the parking space, or
+- Clients, patients or consultants of the person providing the parking space.

-- A person providing maintenance services to the owner or occupier of the premises on which the space is located, or
+- A person providing maintenance services to the owner or occupier of the premises on which the space is located.

 - A person visiting the premises on which the space is located (unless those premises are the person’s usual place of business).